skunnath2020/sqlalchemy-challenge/README.md

 Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.

-* Use Flask to create your routes.
+* Use Flask to create the routes.

 ### Routes